-- You may identify a location for your work if you choose.
+- You may identify a location for your work if you chose.
 The final siting of the work is at the discretion of the juror.
 View a map of Beals Preserve.

 - All work will be considered based on quality of materials and ability to implement proposed work.

 - This is a Leave No Trace exhibit; from installation to dismantling, nature must be left intact and all materials brought to the site must be removed at the end of the show.
 No exceptions.